 A workers' compensation C&R is a contract subject to interpretation as any other contract.
 Seybert.
 Standards of common law contract formation apply to formation and rescission of workers' compensation settlement agreements to the extent these standards are not overridden by statute.
 Id.
 A C&R may be set aside for fraud, misrepresentation, coercion, or duress.
 Id.
 A C&R may not be set aside due to a unilateral mistake of fact.
 Id.
 A party seeking to void a C&R for fraud or misrepresentation must show by clear and convincing evidence: 1) a misrepresentation occurred; 2) which was fraudulent or material; 3) which induced the party to enter the contract; and 4) upon which the party was justified in relying.
 Id.
 A party seeking to void a C&R for coercion or duress must show by clear and convincing evidence: 1) a party involuntarily accepted the terms of another, 2) circumstances permitted no other alternative, and 3) such circumstances were the result of coercive acts by the other party.
 Id.

-According to the unambiguous terms of the November 15, 2006 C&R, Employee signed it waiving all future benefits with the exception of medical benefits, knowing his injury may be continuing and progressive in nature, and understanding the extent of his injuries and disability may not have been fully known at the time of signature.
-The C&R became binding on the parties at the time of filing, on November 15, 2006.
+According to the unambiguous terms of the January 25, 2012 C&R, Employee signed the agreement waiving all future benefits under the Act, including medical benefits, knowing his injury may be continuing and progressive in nature, and understanding the extent of his injuries and disability may not have been fully known at the time of signature.
+The C&R became binding on the parties when approved, on January 25, 2012.
 AS 23.30.012; 8 AAC 45.0160.
-There is no evidence Employee was pressured by Employer to sign the agreement, had no alternative but to sign the agreement, or agreed to the C&R's terms involuntarily.
+Employee did not present evidence he was pressured by Employer to sign the agreement, had no alternative but to sign the agreement, or agreed to the C&R's terms involuntarily.
 Id.; AS 23.30.001; AS 23.30.135; Smith; Seybert; Rogers & Babler.

-If Employee was not aware of the full extent of his future disabilities when he signed the C&R, or was unaware he would not be compensated for future time loss, he made a mistake of fact.
+If Employee was not aware of the full extent of his future disabilities when he signed the C&R, he made a mistake of fact.
 Id.
-A C&R may not be set aside because a party made a mistake in his determination of a material fact.
+A C&R may not be set aside because a party made a mistake in their determination of a material fact.
 Id.
-Employee read the proposed agreement and was assisted by his attorney, who also RICK FIFIELD v.
-WEAVER BROTHERS, INC.

-signed the C&R. Employee signed the agreement stating he read and understood it, and was signing it freely and voluntarily.
-Because Employee offered no reliable evidence he was unduly influenced, or that his judgment was so impaired as to lack mental capacity to enter into a contract, no basis exists in fact or law to set aside the C&R in this case.
+Employee signed the agreement stating he read and understood it, and was signing it freely and voluntarily.
+At the January 25, 2012 hearing, the chair explained once the agreement is approved, it is "virtually impossible" to re-open, and Employee stated he understood.
+The panel made an oral finding of fact that Employee understood the C&R would be virtually impossible to set aside once it is approved.
+Because Employee offered no evidence he was unduly influenced, or that his judgment was so impaired as to lack mental capacity to enter into a contract, no basis exists in fact or law to set aside the C&R in this case.
 Id.
-Employee's October 13, 2016 petition to set aside the parties' November 15, 2006 C&R will be denied.
-CONCLUSION OF LAW The November 15, 2006 C&R will not be set aside.
+Employee's March 20, 2017 petition to set aside the parties' January 25, 2012 C&R will be denied.

+CONCLUSION OF LAW

+The January 25, 2012 C&R will not be set aside.

 ORDER

-Employee's October 13, 2016 petition to set aside the parties' November 15, 2006 C&R is denied.
+Employee's March 20, 2017 petition to set aside the parties' January 25, 2012 is denied.

-RICK FIFIELD v.
-WEAVER BROTHERS, INC.

-Dated in Anchorage, Alaska on January 6, 2017.
+Dated in Anchorage, Alaska on October 25, 2017.